 My Instant Pot and I are still getting acquainted, and this recipe gave me a chance to try the sauté function for the first time.
 Large chunks of beef browned beautifully (it took two batches), forming even crusts on the surfaces.
 Add the rest of the ingredients, close the lid, and leave it alone—a breeze.

-This kept very well in the fridge, and it was enjoyed two ways—served with Spanish rice with pimento-filled olives one day, and in warm corn tortillas with avocado slices on another night.
+This kept very well in the fridge, and it was enjoyed two ways—served with Spanish rice with pimento-filled olives on one day and in warm corn tortillas with avocado slices on another night.

-This is a solid Instant Pot chuck roast recipe that is pretty easy to make.
-Flavor is good but I’d personally make it a touch spicier (no real heat in the recipe) and add a pinch of sugar to balance it out a bit.
-The recipe as written produces nice and tender meat that’s easy to shred without being totally disintegrated into fine threads of meat.
-It has a little more liquid than I’d like for tacos but if serving over rice then it’s great.
+This is a solid pressure cooker chuck roast recipe that is pretty easy to make.
+The flavor is good, but I’d make it a touch spicier (no real heat in the recipe) and add a bit of sugar to balance it out.

-I made tacos with it so after removing the lid I turned it back on to low sauté and let it cook down gently for 10 more minutes, stirring occasionally.
-This thickened it up nicely, helped intensify the flavors, and made the salt level just right.
+I made tacos with it, so after removing the lid, I turned it back to low sauté.
+I let it cook down gently for 10 more minutes, stirring occasionally.
+This thickened it nicely, helped intensify the flavors, and made the salt level right.
 Tasty and makes a good amount.

 Finally, I tried it in a breakfast quesadilla.
 I liked it all ways, but the tacos were my favorite.